slingr-stack/stripe-package/README.md

 Name: `publishableKey`

-The public key can be generated in the dashboard of your Stripe app.
-Just copy the generated API publishable key to this field.
+The public key can be found in the [dashboard](https://dashboard.stripe.com/apikeys) of your Stripe app.
+Simply copy the generated API publishable key into this field.

 ## Secret Key

 Name: `secretKey`

-This is the API secret generated at the same time the API key.
-Just copy the generated API secret to this field.
+The secret key can be found in the [dashboard](https://dashboard.stripe.com/apikeys) of your Stripe app.
+Simply copy the generated API secret key into this field.

 ## Webhook URL

 Name: `webhookUrl`

 This is the URL you should configure for webhooks in Stripe.
-If you don't configure the webhooks URL in Stripe you app won't receive the events.
+If you don't configure the webhook URL in Stripe, your app won't receive the events.

 ## Check Webhooks Signature